-In 1936, The first word of “Tian Tang monastery” and “Zhu Gong monastery” were taken to be used naming this county.
+In 1936, The first word of “Tian Tang monastery” and “Zhu Gong monastery” were taken to be used of naming this county as “Tianzhu”.
 Tianzhu Autonomous Region was established in 1950.
-In 1955, it was changed to Tianzhu Tibetan Autonomous County.
+Then after, it was changed to Tianzhu Tibetan Autonomous County in 1955

 Best travel time From June to October